imlukedewitt/new-abify/notes.md

 - has a data_source
 - has a workflow
 - the workflow has steps
-- has a method to start
+- has a method to start the execution

 RowProcessor creates a WorkflowStepExecutor for each WorkflowStep